lmzdev/iawriter-templates/README.md

 # iA Writer Templates
-I wasn't quite satisfied with the few templates available, so i made my own based on [iA's](https://ia.net/writer/templates) Helvetica template.
+I wasn't quite satisfied with the templates available, so i made my own based on [iA's](https://ia.net/writer/templates) Helvetica template.
 Might add some more in the future.

 ## iawriter-lato
 [Download](/dist/iawriter-lato.iatemplate.zip)